 Top theatre to see in New York in December

-2021 is drawing to a close, but plenty of New York shows are opening in December before the year is up.
-The past months saw a celebration of the return of live theatre, and that celebration continues with multiple Broadway shows making their long-awaited debuts that were originally scheduled for 2020.
-Plus, with the holidays in full swing, December is filled with Off-Broadway shows that celebrate the magic of the winter season.
-Check out the top holiday shows in New York here.
+2022 is drawing to a close, but plenty of New York shows are opening in December before the year is up.
+The last shows of the fall season make their debuts just in time for the holiday season, when tons of visitors flood New York to see the decorations and, of course, see shows.
+And with the holidays in full swing, December is filled with Broadway and Off-Broadway shows that celebrate the magic of the winter season.
+Check out all the top holiday shows in New York here.

-Whether you're planning your holiday vacation to the city or are a local looking to squeeze in some more theatregoing before 2021 ends, check out our list of Broadway and Off-Broadway theatre to see in December 2021.
+Whether you're planning your holiday vacation to the city or are a local looking to squeeze in some more theatregoing before the year ends, check out our list of Broadway and Off-Broadway theatre to see in December 2022.

 The Music Man

-Hugh Jackman and Sutton Foster lead the big parade that is The Music Man's return to Broadway.
+Hugh Jackman and Sutton Foster lead the big parade that is The Music Man — but only until January 15, when they skip town and the show leaves Broadway.
 Meredith Willson's classic musical centers on a con man, Professor Harold Hill (Jackman), who poses as a music instructor.
 He sells uniforms and instruments to local bands and promises them music lessons, but disappears from town the minute he gets paid without teaching a single note.
 When he arrives in River City to enact his con, the local librarian, Marian Paroo (Foster), finds him out.
 Her plans to stop Harold, however, are thrown off when she starts to fall for him.